-- A student who does not participate in an individual class for 14 consecutive calendar days (two (2) weeks) may be withdrawn from the class by the University.
+- A student who does not substantially participate in an individual class for 14 consecutive calendar days (two (2) weeks) may be withdrawn from the class by the University.
 A withdrawal ("W") grade will be given if withdrawal occurs on or prior to the last day to withdraw deadline.
-A withdrawal after the last day to withdraw will be assigned a withdrawal fail ("WF") grade. - A student who is absent from all classes for 14 consecutive calendar days (two (2) weeks) may be withdrawn from the University and subject to the refund policies described below.
+A withdrawal after the last day to withdraw will be assigned the letter grade that was earned. - A student who is absent from all classes for 14 consecutive calendar days (two (2) weeks) may be withdrawn from the University and subject to the refund policies described below.
 For each registered course, a withdrawal ("W") grade will be given if withdrawal occurs on or prior to the last day to withdraw deadline.
-A withdrawal after the last day to withdraw will be assigned a withdrawal fail ("WF") grade for each registered course.
+A withdrawal after the last day to withdraw will be assigned the letter grade that was earned for each registered course.